Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: MeasureBench

 \begin{itemize} \item \textbf{Dial}: Analog instruments with one or more pointers (e.g., ammeters and pressure gauges which typically have a single pointer, whereas clocks often have two or three). \item \textbf{Digital}: Devices with electronic or mechanical digital readouts (e.g., pulse oximeters and electromechanical electricity meters). \item \textbf{Linear}: Instruments with linear scales and no pointers (e.g., rulers with a single scale, and vernier calipers with a main and a vernier scale). \item \textbf{Composite}: Instruments combining multiple readout designs, such as dial calipers and complex water meters. \end{itemize}

 As shown in Table~\ref{tab:measurebench-stats}, MeasureBench contains 2,442 questions: 1,272 real-world images and 1,170 synthetic images.
 The real-world subset spans 26 instrument types, while the synthetic subset covers 16 types with 39 distinct appearances.
-Figure~\ref{fig:design_analysis} summarizes the distribution of reading designs and instrument types in the real-world set.
 To better explore the capability of VLMs in fine-grained instrument reading, we place greater emphasis on \emph{dial} and \emph{linear} instruments because digital devices primarily test OCR capabilities, and composite instruments are comparatively rare in practice.

 \newlength{\panelh}